Balays33/JAVA-coding-interview-Balazs/README.md

     The given integer is guaranteed to fit within the range of a 32-bit signed integer.
     You could assume no leading zero bit in the integer’s binary representation.
     This question is the same as 1009: https://leetcode.com/problems/complement-of-base-10-integer/

+4. Hamming Distance

+      The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

+      Given two integers x and y, calculate the Hamming distance.

+      Note:
+      0 ≤ x, y < 231.

+      Example:

+      Input: x = 1, y = 4

+      Output: 2

+      Explanation:
+      1   (0 0 0 1)
+      4   (0 1 0 0)
+             ↑   ↑

+      The above arrows point to positions where the corresponding bits are different.